geanneraymarie/CS3_Salitan2025_Potassium_-K01-_-K28-/WDProjPotassiumAgaVelasco.md

     Storyline: not done

 - Minigames (1)
-We will incorporate Javascript into the minigames which would include math problems.
-In a separate container on this page, we’ll put some fun facts to hook the player into the original series.
+includes : math minigames which is where we'd incorporate Javascript, in a separate container on this page, we’ll put some fun facts to hook the player into the original series

 - About Us (1)
-Get to know the developers, and the reason why we decided to make this website
+includes : getting to know the developers, and the reason why we decided to make this website

 - References (1)
-Copyrights and the authors: This contains the authors, pictures of the authors, references (pictures, websites, etc.)
+includes : references and copyrights

 [Current Design](https://www.canva.com/design/DAG23_B6BJc/JqxMmk6-bANji7Mp-_NhwA/edit?utm_content=DAG23_B6BJc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)